Mohammed Fazle Rabbee

 Mohammed Fazle Rabbee (occasionally spelled Rabbi, মোহাম্মদ ফজলে রাব্বী; 21 September 1932 – 15 December 1971) was a renowned cardiologist and a published medical researcher.
 He was the joint professor of Cardiology and Internal Medicine at Dhaka Medical College and Hospital.
 He was noted for his progressive thinking and unconventional beliefs for a modern Bengali society.
-He was murdered in the intellectual killing during the 1971 genocide in Bangladesh by Pakistani army and its local collaborators, the Jamaat-affiliated Al-Badr militia.
+He was murdered in the intellectual killings during the 1971 genocide in Bangladesh by Pakistan army and its local collaborators, including the Al-Badr militia.

 Biography

-Rabbee was born on 21 September 1932, in Pabna District, Bengal Presidency, British India.
-He was an exceptional student.
+Rabbee was born on 21 September 1932, in Pabna District, Bengal Presidency, British India (now Bangladesh).
+He was known as an exceptional student.
 In 1948, he passed matriculation from Pabna Zilla School and HSC from Dhaka College in 1950.
 Afterwards, he went to Dhaka Medical College and finished his MBBS in 1955.
 He was the youngest medical graduate of his time.
 Rabbee was awarded a gold medal for achieving highest marks on the examination in all of Pakistan.
 At Dhaka Medical College and Hospital, he became an assistant surgeon on 15 December 1956.

 Rabbee and Dr. Jahan Ara Rabbee were married on 8 January 1957.
 Jahan had been a student attending Dhaka Medical College at the time.
-They raised four children, but the youngest died soon after his birth.
+They had four children, but the youngest child died soon after his birth.

 Rabbee became Registrar of Medicine in 1959 at Dhaka Medical College.
 In March 1960, he travelled to England to earn higher education, where he earned an MRCP in cardiology and another one in internal medicine.
 Rabbee received these two post-graduate degrees in record time by 1962.
 In lieu of obtaining his MRCP from London, he worked at the Hammersmith Hospital.
 Upon graduation, he worked at Middlesex Hospital with Sir Francis Avery Jones, an eminent British gastroenterologist.
 After Rabbee finished his studies, he returned to East Pakistan on 1 January 1963, where he became an associate professor of medicine at the Dhaka Medical College.
 He was soon promoted as Professor of Medicine and Cardiology in 1968 and was the youngest MRCP staff member to achieve this promotion in Dhaka Medical College at the age of 36.